California governor pardons 2 ex-refugees facing deportation

 SACRAMENTO, Calif.
-(AP) - Two former Cambodian refugees facing deportation for crimes committed as young adults are among seven people pardoned by California Gov. Gavin Newsom in his first acts of clemency since taking office in January.
+(AP) - Two former Cambodian refugees facing deportation for crimes committed as young adults were among seven people granted clemency Monday by California Gov. Gavin Newsom in his first pardons since taking office in January.

-Newsom on Monday pardoned Kang Hen of San Jose, who pleaded guilty to being the getaway driver during an attempted armed robbery in 1994.
-Hen surrendered to authorities April 1 after he was notified he was wanted for deportation.
+Newsom pardoned Kang Hen, of San Jose, who pleaded guilty to being the getaway driver during an attempted armed robbery in 1994.
+Hen, who was brought to the U.S. when he was 9, surrendered to immigration authorities April 1 after he was notified he was wanted for deportation.

-The Democrat also issued a pardon for Hay Hov of Oakland, who was convicted of solicitation to commit murder and participation in a street gang in 2001.
+The governor, a Democrat, also issued a pardon for Hay Hov, of Oakland, who was convicted of solicitation to commit murder and participation in a street gang in 2001.

-Hov, a naturalized citizen, was taken into custody immigration officials in March.
+Hov, a naturalized citizen, was taken into custody by immigration officials in March.

+Both men immigrated to the U.S. lawfully as children.
+They petitioned Newsom for pardons, saying they have moved past their troubled youth to become respectable men with jobs and families.

-Pardons don’t automatically halt deportation proceedings, but they eliminate the criminal conviction judges often base their decisions on.
+Pardons don’t automatically halt deportation proceedings, but they eliminate the criminal conviction judges often base their decisions on, according to the governor’s office.

+In Hen’s case, a pardon may eventually allow him to stay in the U.S. Hov, whose green card was recently re-instated by a judge, is no longer at risk of deportation.

+“Both men have young children, are the primary income provider for their families, and provide care to relatives living with chronic health conditions,” the governor’s office said in a statement.
+“Their deportation would be an unjust collateral consequence that would harm their families and communities.”

 Copyright © 2019 The Washington Times, LLC.